cuducos/cuducos.me/_posts/2025-03-18-do-not-share-a-screenshot-when-asking-for-help.md

 An error I've never seen before might prompt me to copy and paste it to search online or in the source code, for example.
 A part of the error with a long file path and a line number might help me open the code editor exactly at that file and line.
 A long URL with keys and alphanumeric identifiers might be important for me to access and see if I get the same error.

 And manually copying all of this is very error-prone.
 If the person trying to help you makes a mistake with a single character, they might encounter a different error or no error at all.
 Allowing people to copy & paste helps them help you!

+### Searchability

+Your question might be the same as many others: now, in the past, or even in the future.
+And our search engines (still) work much better with text than with images.
+So, sharing your issue as text helps a lot in helping others!
+If someone has, for example, the same error as you, they can (more) easily find your post on a forum, GitHub, or chat if it's in text format instead of an image.

 ## <abbr title="Too Long, Don't Read">TLDR</abbr>